How Long Does it Take For Hydroquinone to Work | Apostrophe

 Unlike other skin care treatments, which may be used for a short period of time or long-term—Hydroquinone is generally administered cyclically.

 More specifically, it’s recommended to limit hydroquinone treatments to 3-6 month increments.
-After this period, your dermatologist may remove the product from your skin care plan for several months.
+After this period, your dermatology provider may remove the product from your skin care plan for several months.
 After that, hydroquinone may be prescribed once again to improve or maintain results.

 Why is hydroquinone administered in cycles?
 Mainly to avoid a rare side effect known as ochronosis.